jtyard/QFT2022/BenZvi.md

 How to match the story with number theory:

-Dictionary: MMMR  Mazur, Mumford, Morshida,... ??
+Dictionary: Mazur, Mumford, Morishita,... ??
 Knots and primes dictionary.

 F = global field.
 Think of Spec O_F as a noncompact (because of non-archimedean places) unoriented 3-manifold.
 Local fields are 2-manifolds.

-G/F reductive group.  $Bun_G = [G]_F$  really need to fix a level structure along a linik in your 3-manifold.
+G/F reductive group.  $Bun_G = [G]_F$  really need to fix a level structure along a link in your 3-manifold.
 What is Bun_G?
 Not an algebraic stack.

 Finite field: Bun_G(Sig)(F_q)
 Number field: arithmetic locally symmetric space